 The Lieutenant-Governor of Guernsey is the representative of the Crown in the Bailiwick of Guernsey, a separate Crown Dependent jurisdiction within the British Isles.
 The role of the Lieutenant-Governor is to undertake, on behalf of the Sovereign, many of the functions normally associated with the Head of State in a larger jurisdiction.
-He also acts as a principle point of liaison between the Governments of Guernsey and the United Kingdom.
+He also acts as a principal point of liaison between the Governments of Guernsey and the United Kingdom.

-The holder of this office attends by right meetings of the States of Guernsey, States of Alderney, and the Chief Pleas of Sark but may not vote and, by convention, may only speak in these Chambers once, immediately before departing from post.
+The holder of this office attends by right meetings of the States of Guernsey, States of Alderney, and the Chief Pleas of Sark but may not vote and, by convention, may normally only speak in these Chambers once, immediately before departing from post.

-His Excellency is supported in the execution of his duties by a small staff (the Office of the Lieutenant-Governor) and the team at Government House.
+His Excellency is supported in the execution of his duties by a small staff (the Office of the Lieutenant-Governor) and the Household team at Government House.

 The Lieutenant-Governor has his own flag in Guernsey, the Union Flag defaced with the Bailiwick's coat of arms.